kai-niemi/pestcontrol/README.md

 <img  align="left" src=".github/logo.png" alt="" width="64"/>

-[Pest Control](https://github.com/kai-niemi/pestcontrol) is both a graphical and command-line tool for controlling and visualizing CockroachDB cluster failures and it's impact on application workloads.
-It supports CockroachDB Cloud and self-hosted clusters for which it provides easy-to-use control scripts.
+[Pest Control](https://github.com/kai-niemi/pestcontrol) is a sandbox tool for managing and chaos testing CockroachDB clusters.
+It provides both a graphical and command-line interface for controlling and visualizing CockroachDB node failure and recovery and it's impact on application workloads.
+It supports CockroachDB Cloud and self-hosted clusters, for which it also provides easy-to-use operator scripts.

 ## Main features

 The main features include:

-- Install and bootstrap self-hosted CockroachDB clusters.
+- Install and bootstrap self-hosted CockroachDB clusters locally or in a network environment.
-- Visualize cluster layout and node health.
+- Visualize cluster topologies and node health.
-- CockroachDB Cloud disruption API controls.
+- Run synthetic client workloads and visualize impact during steady state and adverse events.
-- Integrate with [Toxiproxy](https://github.com/Shopify/toxiproxy) for chaos testing.
+- Provide CockroachDB Cloud disruption API controls for chaos testing.
-- Run client workloads and visualize impact during steady state and adverse events.
+- Integrate with [Toxiproxy](https://github.com/Shopify/toxiproxy) for self-hosted chaos testing.

 Dashboard showing cluster layout and node status: